-Competitive Start Fund - International Entrepreneurs - 50,000 euro investment to grow your business in Ireland
+Competitive Start Fund (CSF) International Entrepreneurs - 50,000 euro investment to grow your business in Ireland

-This fund is open to entrepreneurs, located inside and outside of the European Union, focusing on manufacturing & internationally traded services, including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Fintech, Food, Cleantech and Industrial Products.
+This fund is open to entrepreneurs, currently located outside of the Republic of Ireland, with a start-up focusing on manufacturing & internationally traded services, including the following subsectors: Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Fintech, Food, Cleantech and Industrial Products.

 If you wish to apply, please click the button below and follow our online application process.

-Following the evaluation of online applications, up to 20 short-listed projects will be invited to travel to Ireland to experience the start-up ecosystem and to pitch to the evaluation panel.
-The pitch will take place on Tuesday 13th June 2017.
+Following the evaluation of online applications, the short-listed projects will be invited to travel to Ireland to experience the start-up ecosystem and to pitch to the evaluation panel.
+The pitch will take place on Tuesday 6th November, 2018.
 Enterprise Ireland will cover the travel and accommodation costs.

 Successful applicants will be required to move to Ireland.
 Successful applicants from outside the EU will be eligible and supported by us to apply for a Startup Entrepreneur Visa which permits the holder and his/her family members to reside and work in Ireland.

 Top Tips on applying for the CSF from Joe Healy, Manager of High Potential Start Ups ICT unit, Enterprise Ireland